garystafford/creative-analysis-claude-bedrock/README.md

 Analyze these print advertisements and find some common creative elements.
 Some ads are in English and some are in German.
 ```

-### 3. Generate New Creative Concepts from Analysis
+### 3. Generate New Creative Concepts from Analysis of Four Print Advertisements for Mercedes-Benz

 Using the resulting analysis to design for new 'Large Leaderboard' size digital advertisement appearing on the 'Modern Luxury | Manhattan' website, for Mercedes-Benz C-Class Sedans, targeting young affluent urban couples between 25-35 years old.